Frances Tiafoe

 Frances Tiafoe Jr. (/tiˈɑːfoʊ/ tee-AH-foh; born January 20, 1998) is an American professional tennis player.
+He reached his career-high singles ranking of world No. 10 on 19 June 2023, becoming the first Sierra Leonean American man to be ranked in the top 10 by the ATP.
+He also has a best doubles ranking of No. 160, achieved on 1 November 2021.
+Tiafoe is currently the No. 5 American singles player.

-The Association of Tennis Professionals (ATP) has ranked Tiafoe as high as world No. 14 in singles, on February 6, 2023, and world No. 160 in doubles, on November 1, 2021.
-Tiafoe won his first and only ATP title at the 2018 Delray Beach Open, becoming the youngest American man to win a tournament on the ATP Tour since Andy Roddick in 2002.
+Tiafoe won his first of three ATP titles at the 2018 Delray Beach Open, becoming the youngest American man to win a tournament on the ATP Tour since Andy Roddick in 2002.
+He won his second title on clay at the 2023 U.S. Men's Clay Court Championships in Houston and his third on grass in 2023 Stuttgart.

 The son of Sierra Leonean immigrants, Tiafoe was raised at the Junior Tennis Champions Center (JTCC), a USTA regional training center in College Park, Maryland, where his father worked as the head of maintenance.
 His unique background and success as a teenager led him to be widely regarded as a great prospect to become one of the next American tennis stars.
 At 15, Tiafoe won the 2013 Orange Bowl, the tournament's youngest-ever boys' singles champion.
 At 17, he became the youngest American in the main draw of the French Open since Michael Chang in 1989.
 As a teenager, he won the US Junior National Championship and enjoyed success on the ATP Challenger Tour, reaching nine finals and winning four titles.

 Tiafoe broke into the top 100 of the ATP rankings in 2016.
-At the 2019 Australian Open, he reached the quarterfinals, and at the 2022 US Open, he reached the semifinals of a Grand Slam tournament for the first time.
+At the 2019 Australian Open and 2025 French Open, he reached the quarterfinals, and at the 2022 US Open, he reached the semifinals of a Grand Slam tournament for the first time.